 Protocols covering the changeover in service of a storage tank.
 Notwithstanding section (f)(1), the executive officer may enter into a written protocol with any person to identify conditions under which the person may lawfully combine CARBOB with California gasoline or other CARBOB during a changeover in service of a storage tank for a legitimate operational business reason.
 The executive officer may only enter into such a protocol if he or she reasonably determines that commingling of the two products will be minimized as much as is reasonably practical.
 Any such protocol shall include the person's agreement to be bound by the terms of the protocol.

 Protocols for blending transmix into CARBOB.
-Notwithstanding section (f)(1), the executive officer may enter into a written protocol with any person to identify conditions under which the person may lawfully blend transmix into CARBOB which has been supplied from its production or import facility.
+Notwithstanding section (e)(1), the executive officer may enter into a written protocol with any person to identify conditions under which the person may lawfully blend transmix into CARBOB which has been supplied from its production or import facility.
 The executive officer may enter into such a protocol only if he or she reasonably determines that alternatives to the blending are not practical and the blending will not significantly affect the properties of the CARBOB gasoline into which the transmix is added.
 Any such protocol shall include the person's agreement to be bound by the terms of the protocol.

 Protocols In Other Situations.
-Notwithstanding section (f)(1), the executive officer may enter into a written protocol with any person to identify conditions under which the person may lawfully add California gasoline or other CARBOB to CARBOB in a storage tank at a terminal or bulk plant in situations other than those identified in sections 2266.5(f)(1)(C), (D), or (E), or (f)(2)(A) or (B).
+Notwithstanding section (e)(1), the executive officer may enter into a written protocol with any person to identify conditions under which the person may lawfully add California gasoline or other CARBOB to CARBOB in a storage tank at a terminal or bulk plant in situations other than those identified in sections (e)(1)(C), (D), or (E), or (e)(2)(A) or (B).
 The executive officer may enter into such a protocol only if he or she reasonably determines that alternatives to the activity are not practical and the blending will not significantly affect the properties of the CARBOB into which the gasoline or CARBOB is added.
-The protocol shall include any of the conditions in section 2266.5(f)(1)(E) that the executive officer determines are necessary and appropriate.
+The protocol shall include any of the conditions in section (e)(1)(E) that the executive officer determines are necessary and appropriate.
 Any such protocol shall include the person's agreement to be bound by the terms of the protocol.

 Protocols for the incidental mixing of non-CARBOB material with CARBOB during the normal and correct operation of a business.
-Notwithstanding section (f)(1), the Executive Officer may enter into a written protocol with any person to identify conditions under which the person may lawfully mix non-CARBOB materials with CARBOB that has been supplied from a production or import facility.
+Notwithstanding section (e)(1), the Executive Officer may enter into a written protocol with any person to identify conditions under which the person may lawfully mix non-CARBOB materials with CARBOB that has been supplied from a production or import facility.
 The Executive Officer may enter into such a protocol if he or she reasonably determines that alternatives to the blending are not practical, commingling of the non-CARBOB with CARBOB material will be minimized as much as is reasonably practical, and the blending will not significantly affect the properties of the CARBOB into which the non-CARBOB material is added and will not exceed CARBOB cap limits.
 If the Executive Officer reasonably determines that the resultant mixture will not be offered, sold, or supplied as CARBOB, he or she may also enter into such a protocol.
 Any such protocol shall include the person's agreement to be bound by the terms of the protocol.

 Requirements for oxygenate blenders.